Vista-Technology/yanq/README.md

       - "_device={{ inventory_hostname }}"
 ```

-Prometheus itself has a service discovery plugin to be able to get hosts from registered device inside Consul.
+Prometheus itself has a service discovery plugin to be able to get hosts from a registered device inside Consul.

 ### Prometheus, Loki and Grafana
 Finally, as a complete Monitoring/Telemetry/Log aggregation stack we have chosen: